Usage: Sync health data automatically

 Permissions

-To use Background Sync
+To use Background Sync you will need:

 - Samsung Health permissions: Go to the main Samsung Health Permissions section to see the implementation.

-first time nothing will happen, only after a user id is configured and all necessary permissions are
+Background Sync also requires a user id, so it's possible that the first time nothing will happen, only after a user id is configured and all necessary permissions are granted the automatic sync will happen within the next hour.

 Usage

-To schedule a background sync for every hour call enableBackground
+To schedule a background sync for every hour call enableBackground:

 void enableBackgroundSync() async {